 General George S. Patton, Jr. – May, 1945

-At the time in game out, it was a major game release, with top billing at many of the retailers of its day.
+At the time the game came out, it was a major game release with top-shelf billing at many of the retailers of its day.
 Going from my own memory of my impressions at the time, I recall three unique features.

 - It was a system capable of simulating virtually any battle from the World War I era to current events and beyond.
 The game released with scenarios spanning this range, but the system was also open to user-developed scenarios covering any battle or timeframe of interest.
 (I’m not sure if there is a definitive user-made scenario count, but I expect it is in the range of 1000 or higher)